tamediadigital/TaMatisse/README.md

 # Technical Specs

-If you're intersted to build TaMatisse and try it out for yourself, here's what you need:
+If you're interested to build TaMatisse and try it out for yourself, here's what you need:

 * A 3D printer (we'll post some printable STL's of the TaMatisse chassis and wheels at a later stage)
 * Some electronics (we'll provide further details of what we used)